KaoushikMurugan/yet-another-better-office-hour-bot/README.rst

 #.
 Students enter the queue of their choice.
 #.
 Helpers issues a dequeue command, which invites a student to join their voice channel.
 #.
 Once their Office Hours session is over, Helpers close their queues.
 #.
 Multiple Helpers can help for the same queue.
-A Queue will only close if there are no helpers for that queue.
+A queue will only close if there are no helpers for that queue.

 Waiting Queue System
 --------------------

-**BOB** implements a simple *first come first serve* queue where student are allowed to enter and leave the queue whenever they like while OH is being held.
+**BOB** implements a simple *first come first serve* queue system where student are allowed to enter and leave the queue whenever they like while OH is being held.